Udhayanidhi Stalin: Personal life

-Udhayanidhi is married to Kiruthiga Udhayanidhi in 2002 and the couple have a son and a daughter.
-Currently, Kiruthiga heads the lifestyle magazine Inbox 1305.
-She also directed the film Vanakkam Chennai (2013) for Red Giant Movies and Kaali (2018).
-His son Inban Udhayanidhi has signed for NEROCA FC football club which plays in the I-League.
-Udhayanidhi is an atheist.
+Udhayanidhi married Kiruthiga Udhayanidhi in 2002.
+The couple has a son named Inban and a daughter named Tanmaya.
+Kiruthiga, who heads the lifestyle magazine Inbox 1305, has also directed the films Vanakkam Chennai (2013) and Kaali (2018).

+In 2021, Inban signed for NEROCA FC football club which plays in the I-League.
+In 2025, he took over his father's company Red Giant Movies as CEO.
+Udhayanidhi describes himself as an atheist.